Skip to page content

 Notes

-• Muscle specific tyrosine kinase (MUSK) is a surface membrane enzyme that is essential in aggregating Acetylcholine receptor during the development of the neuromuscular junction.
+• Muscle specific tyrosine kinase (MuSK) is a surface membrane enzyme that is essential in aggregating Acetylcholine receptor during the development of the neuromuscular junction.

 • Test performed at Immunology Dept., Churchill Hospital, Oxford.